GlenKPeterson/TestUtils/README.md

 ```

 # Change Log
+### 0.0.17 2020-08-20
+ - Updated to Kotlin 1.4.0 and Dokka 1.4.0-rc which gives us real javadoc now.
+ - Changed repository name to remove redundant '.testUtils'

 #### 0.0.16 2020-05-18
  - Allow any RuntimeException to be thrown by `comparator.compare(item, null)`.
    Previously we had allowed NullPointerException and IllegalArgumentException.